Bihrmann

 Sun: Maximum

-Height: 22 meters
+Height: 22 Meters

 Flower: White

-Reproduction: Seeds/Cuttings
+Propagate: Seeds/Cuttings

-Pop names: Baobab, Cream of Tartar Tree, Monkey-bread Tree, Lemonade Tree
+Names: Baobab, Cream of Tartar Tree, Monkey-bread Tree, Lemonade Tree

-Synonyms: Baobabus digitata Kuntze 1891
+Baobabus digitata, Kuntze

 There are 6-10 species of Adansonias on Madagascar, one in the South Africa, Botswana, Namibia, Mozambique and one in the Kimberley region (Northern and Western Territory), Australia.